 I am a political scientist studying state building, civil wars, and political violence in Africa, Latin America, and Southeast Asia, with extensive field research experience.
-I received my PhD in Government from Harvard University in May 2018.
-From July 2018, I will be an Assistant Professor of Global Studies at the University of California, Santa Barbara.
-In the 2018-19 academic year, I will be on leave as a Postdoctoral Fellow at the Sié Chéou-Kang Center for International Security & Diplomacy, Korbel School of International Studies, University of Denver.
+I am an Assistant Professor of Global Studies at the University of California, Santa Barbara.
+In the 2018-19 academic year, I am on leave as a Postdoctoral Fellow at the Sié Chéou-Kang Center for International Security & Diplomacy, Josef Korbel School of International Studies, University of Denver.

-I hold a masters in government from Harvard University, a masters in sociology from the University of Cape Town, and a BA in political science from Yale University.
+I hold a PhD and a masters in government from Harvard University, a masters in sociology from the University of Cape Town, and a BA in political science from Yale University.
 My research has been published in multiple journals and edited volumes, and my commentary and analysis have been published by outlets including The Conversation, Foreign Policy, the Los Angeles Times, and the Washington Post.

 Assistant Professor of Global Studies, University of California, Santa Barbara